Wizard tunnel (COTI subdomain)

 4. **Clone** — `coti-full-node` into the current directory (must be empty).

-6. **Nginx / Certbot** — **Skipped**; TLS is at COTI’s edge.
+6. **Host Nginx / Certbot** — **Skipped**; TLS is at COTI’s edge.
+An internal HTTP-only Nginx gateway runs inside Docker for path rewrite.

 ## After the command finishes